RutvijBhutaiya/The-Famous-Titanic-Study/README.md

  <br>

-2. Missing value Age: We checkedpassenger Demographics (SibSpouce & ParentChild) based on which we tried toaverage down the missing vale in Age, However, we found it’s similar toActual Mean of Age_wiki.
+2. Missing value Age: We checkedpassenger Demographics (SibSpouse & ParentChild) based on which we tried toaverage down the missing vale in Age, However, we found it’s similar toActual Mean of Age_wiki.
 Hence we took that means only.

 ```
 ##* See the MissingFare Analysis on Tabelue and Selected Avg. = 13.4